Gifted Education Budget Overview

 - AUs shall maintain an inventory record of all equipment purchased with state funds.
 The record must be maintained for the useful life of the equipment.
 The AU’s capital asset policy establishes criteria for when an equipment item must be capitalized and when it is included on the AU’s inventory records.

-Links to resources for the AU Gifted Coordinator/Director:
+Links to resources for Budget:

 - Gifted Budget Guidance Document (PDF)